gravity-ui/uikit/src/components/Avatar/README.md

 LANDING_BLOCK-->

-Avatar component has `fallbackImgUrl` property which allows you to provide the image that is shown when an image loading error occurs via the link `imgUrl` (CSP error or no original image).
+The `Avatar` component has the `fallbackImgUrl` property which allows you to provide the image that is shown when an image loading error occurs, through the `imgUrl` link (CSP error or no original image).

 <!--LANDING_BLOCK